Comparing tempered and equivariant elliptic cohomology: Introduction

 \subsection{Acknowledgements}

 Thank you to William Balderrama, Sil Linskens, Lennart Meier, Lucas Piessevaux, and Julie Rasmusen for our discussions involving (non)equivariant elliptic and tempered cohomology as well as the surrounding mathematics.
 Thank you as well to Lennart and Sil for reading a draft.
-Finally, thank you to the comments of the anonymous referee, which further improved this article.
+Finally, thank you to anonymous referee(s) for their numerous clarifying comments and helpful suggestions, all of which helped to improve this article.
 The author is, at the time of writing, an associate member of the Hausdorff Center for Mathematics at the University of Bonn (\texttt{DFG GZ 2047/1}, project ID \texttt{390685813}).